RevaRaj/medb_dbt/project_dbt/README.md

         5)  Check the tests result under project_dbt\target\compiled\project_dbt\models\staging\schema.yml

+        6)  For each stage of development push the code to GitHub.
+                -   First check the status, add, commit then push

 ######  Commands used :

+            DBT     -
                     ```
                     dbt init    -   Initializes dbt project
                     dbt debug   -   Check for config/dependencies/connection
                     dbt compile -   Used to generate executable files
                     dbt run     -   Runs and produces the required result in DB
                     dbt test    -   Used to run tests
                     ```
+            GitHub  -
+                    ```
+                    git status  -   Checks the status of files that needs to added/commited
+                    git add     -   Add the changed files to staging
+                    git commit -m "commit message" - Captures the current changes in staging
+                    git push    -   Pushes all code into GitHub